Skip to contents

 • KW.BH.pvalue is the Benjamini-Hochberg corrected p-value.

-• pct.missing is the percent of missing genes in each cell as a fraction of all genes expressed by all cells in the dataset.
+• sparsity is the percent of genes in each cell with a count of 0.

 We can now proceed to visualize these results to identify which cells display transcriptional shifts.